PSL will have a sixth team from 3rd Edition

-The big question is whether the Pakistan Super League should add a sixth team into their lineup of the five sides that are already a part of the competition.
+The big question is whether the Pakistan Super League should add a sixth team into their lineup of the five sides that are already a part of the competition?

 There is a possibility that the new team will be named after the Azad Kashmir region.
-In-fact in December, the PCB chief Najam Sethi had tweeted in December that it was his dream to launch the sixth team in the PSL in 2017 and name it after Kashmir.
+In-fact in December, the PCB chief Najam Sethi had tweeted that it was his dream to launch the sixth team in the PSLand name it after Kashmir.
 In the same tweet, he had also wished that the five existing franchises support the idea.
 While Peshawar owner Javed Afridi threw his support behind the board president, support was not forthcoming from the four other franchises.
 While Sethi revealed that the name for the new franchise has not been agreed, he also mentioned that it would not be possible to include a new franchise without the support of the existing teams in the PSL.

 So, should PSL have a sixth team for the third edition of the competition?